| Funding programmes | Graduate Center for Postdocs

 The Bavarian State Ministry of Science and the Arts decides based on the recommendations of an independent, interdisciplinary commission of non-Bavarian experts.
 The basis for the evaluation is always the written application.

-Selection criteria include the applicant’s professional qualifications, the scientific quality of the research project and its relevance to aspects of digital transformation.
+Selection criteria include the applicant’s professional qualifications, the scientific quality of the research project and its relevance to aspects of digital transformation in relation to the field of artificial intelligence.

 Contact